abhinav-gautam01/Simplpay/README.md

 ## Features

 ### User Authentication and Account Management
-- **Sign Up and Sign In**: Users can create new accounts and securely log in using authentication mechanisms.
+- **Sign Up and Sign In**: Users can create new accounts and securely log in using JWT authentication mechanisms.
 - **Profile Management**: Users can update their personal information including name, email, and contact details.

 ### Money Transfer and Transactions